pmgbergen/Finite_volume_discretization_for_poroelastic_media_with_fractures_modeled_by_contact_mechanics/readme.md

 This repository contains the following files: contact.py:	Calculate the Robin boundary condition resulting from the Newton scheme
-main_1.py:   	Run script Example 1 in paper
-main_2.py:     	Run script Example 2 in paper
-main_3.py:     	Run script Example 3 in paper
-models.py:     	Solve the elastic/biot equations with contact using Newton
+main_1.py:   	Run script Example 1 in paper main_2.py:     	Run script Example 2 in paper main_3.py:     	Run script Example 3 in paper main_4.py:     	Run script Example 4 in paper models.py:     	Solve the elastic/biot equations with contact using Newton
 my_meshing.py: 	Create a mesh with mortars on the fractures
 setup_1.py:    	Setup file for example 1
 setup_2.py:    	Setup file for example 2
 setup_3.py:    	Setup file for example 3
+setup_4.py:    	Setup file for example 4
 solvers.py:    	Linear solvers for the elastic/biot system with contact
 utils.py:      	Various utility functions
 viz.py:        	Module for vizualization